 That’s it!
 You’ve now configured your Windows 10 computer to not bother you with a password screen every time you reboot or switch users.

-Security Concerns When Bypassing the Windows 10 Login Screen
+Security Concerns When Bypassing the Windows 10 Sign-in Screen

-You should be aware of the security considerations around bypassing the login screen.
-It obviously reduces the security of the account, but by how much?
+You should be aware of the security implications of bypassing the login screen.
+It obviously reduces the security of the account but by how much?
 Well, it’s important to realize that only people actually sitting down at the computer get to bypass the login.
 Anyone trying to remotely access your computer still has to know the password.
 There are really two main things to think about when deciding whether or not to do this bypass.

 Adding Security to Appropriate Areas